bmp-43/INSPECTOR-CLI/README.md

-# INQUISITOR
+# Inspector

-INQUISITOR is a modular cybersecurity toolkit aimed at making common security assessment tasks easier to perform and extend.
+Inspector is a modular cybersecurity toolkit aimed at making common security assessment tasks easier to perform and extend.
 It currently features a multi-threaded port scanner, a subdomain enumerator, a banner grabber, and a fully functioning path enumerator (directory brute-forcer).

 ## Features